ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 ### Internal Auth Token

 Until now, an internal auth token was created and passed by the Auth Adapter via the API gateway after the user was successfully authenticated via LS Login.
-The token contained an additional `status` enum (active, inactive, invalid).
+The token contained an additional `state` enum (active, inactive, invalid).
 It could contain the internal or external user id in the fields `id` and `ext_id`.

 In the new implementation, we change the internal auth token as follows:

 The internal auth token will be only created and passed on by the Auth Adapter if the user is fully authenticated, i.e. logged in via LS Login and the second factor has been validated.

-The `status` field will be removed from the auth token.
+The `state` field will be removed from the auth token.
 The existence of the token always implies that the user account is active and not invalid.

 The `ext_id` field will be removed from the auth token.
 There are only two exceptional cases where it is needed, and in theses cases it can be stored in the `id` field instead.
 The `id` field will also be made mandatory and required to be a non-empty string.

-There are only the following three exceptions where the auth token will be also added by the Auth Adapter if the user is only logged in via LS Login:
+There are only the following two exceptions where the auth token will be also added by the Auth Adapter if the user is only logged in via LS Login:

 - `POST /users`
   - used to self-register a user